LukeHeuser/notes/Java/java_basics.md

 There are two floating point/ real world number data types; `Float`, and the more successful older brother, `Double`.

-The `Flaot` is a 32-bit data type, the least accurate of the two.
+The `Float` is a 32-bit data type, the least precise of the two.
 The `Double` is a 64-bit data type.
-The most accurate of the two as well as javas default floating point data type.
-This is for many reasons.
+The most precise of the two as well as javas default floating point data type.
+This is for many reasons:

 * The double is faster to process on modern computers
 * Many java libraries have Double only math functions that will not process with a float
 * Modern computers have copious amounts of RAM where the extra space for a double isn't an issue

+`Precision` refers to the format and amount of space occupied by the relevant type.

+To assign a `Float` to a declared float variable, the literal must be followed by a lowercase or uppercase `F` suffix.
+This is required in java.
+The same however, is not true with a `Double`, it is optional.
+With this and the above in mind.
+It is typically not wise to use flaot types java.
+It is far more common to use Double than Float.

+**However** there is a class to use when absolute accuracy is required. `Big Decimal Class`.
+This class overcomes the limitations with how floating point numbers are stored.
+This is not a java problem specifically.